Top recovery tips for triathletes

 RN: Let’s not and say we did!

-BB: Rudolf, as always, great to catch up, thanks for your time today on Tri, much appreciated and we look forward to catching up again soon.
+BB: So those were Rudolf's top recovery tips for triathletes.
+Rudolf, as always, great to catch up, thanks for your time today on Tri, much appreciated and we look forward to catching up again soon.

 RN: No stress, thanks for having me Brad.